Skip to main content

 What to fix first

-- Make menu, locations, and ordering reachable without a mouse.
+• Make menu, locations, and ordering reachable without a mouse.

-- Replace inaccessible PDFs and image-based text with structured content.
+• Replace inaccessible PDFs and image-based text with structured content.

-- Use clear labels, focus states, and contrast that hold up on mobile.
+• Use clear labels, focus states, and contrast that hold up on mobile.

-- Run automated checks, then review the real decision paths manually.
+• Run automated checks, then review the real decision paths manually.

 What ADA compliance means in practice

 Most owners do not need legal theater.
 They need a clearer baseline.
 The practical target for modern sites is WCAG 2.2 AA: headings that make sense, buttons that are labeled, focus states that are visible, text that holds contrast, and content that does not disappear when someone zooms or uses assistive tech.
+The DOJ’s web accessibility guidance under ADA Title III treats this as the working standard for public-accommodation businesses.

 For restaurants, that usually means focusing on the pages diners rely on most: homepage, menu, locations, hours, reservations, and ordering.
 If any of those paths break, the accessibility problem is no longer abstract.
 It blocks revenue and creates friction for exactly the visitors who are trying to act.
+Operators running multi-location sites hit this twice: the homepage routing pattern, the per-location pages, and the location switcher all have their own accessibility implications, and each one has to pass the same keyboard and screen-reader checks.

 The restaurant-specific blind spots

-Restaurants often inherit issues from old design choices: PDF menus that are hard to scan on phones, custom reservation buttons with no accessible labels, map or location cards that are visually clear but semantically weak, and hero sections where the mood matters more than readable text.
+Restaurants often inherit issues from old design choices: PDFs that are hard to scan on phones, custom reservation buttons with no accessible labels, map or location cards that are visually clear but semantically weak, and hero sections where the mood matters more than readable text.
 These patterns look harmless until someone tries to navigate them without perfect vision, perfect dexterity, or a perfectly modern phone.

 The fix is usually not expensive redesign for its own sake.
 It is restructuring the content into real headings, real text, real lists, and real controls so the restaurant is easier to choose and easier to trust.